FTC-Team-18035/GitCommands/README.md

-Only use a hard reset if everything is bad and you need to discard everything.
+Only use a hard reset if everything is bad and you need to discard everything and reset to a previous state.

 Use: